Webhook Code Examples

 from flask import Flask, request, abort

-# It's best practice to load the webhook secret from an environment variable.
+# Load the webhook secret from an environment variable for security.

 TRUST_SWIFTLY_WEBHOOK_SECRET = os.environ.get('TRUST_SWIFTLY_WEBHOOK_SECRET')